 Reinforcement Machine Learning

-Currently the most effective way to produce an estimation of a machine’s creativity, reinforcement learning involves the algorithm using ‘trial and error’ to reach a designated ‘reward’ – receiving positive or negative feedback that determines direction.
+Reinforcement learning involves the algorithm using ‘trial and error’ to reach a designated ‘reward’ – receiving positive or negative feedback that determines direction.

 Self-driving cars and in-game AI are both examples of reinforcement learning-driven ML algorithms.